Blendify/blender-manual/blender_docs/manual/editors/sequencer/display_modes.rst

 - If the waveform does not fill the whole picture you might want to play with the "setup" and "gain" master-sliders in the "gamma"-plugin until it fills the whole picture (contrast autostretch).
-- With the more advanced gamma-plugin you can decide where you have to desaturate (especially in dark regions).
+- With the more advanced gamma-plugin you can decide where you have to desaturated (especially in dark regions).
 - You can judge if you want to dump the whole thing since it is completely distorted and clips at the top or the bottom.